reverendken/slackfun/README.md

-(quest "mw") ; Bestow a noble quest upon user mw (bruce "kw") ; Send a Bruce Schneier fact to user kw (lron "kpa") ; Send an ... interesting ... quote about L Ron Hubbard to kpa
+(quest "mw") ; Bestow a noble quest upon user mw (bruce "kw") ; Send a Bruce Schneier fact to user kw (lron "kpa") ; Send an ... interesting ... quote about L Ron Hubbard to kpa (agree "kpa") ; Agree with something insightful that kpa said (disagree "jk") ; Disagree with something ridiculous that jk said
 ```

 ## License